Excel Wildcard (Table of Contents)

 Example #1 – Filtering Data with Wildcard Characters

-Suppose you are working on the sales data where you have customer name, customer address and sales amount as given in the below screenshot.
-In the customer list, you have different companies of the parent company “prem enterprise”.
-So if I need to filter all the companies of Prem in the customer name I will just filter with one Asterisk behind Prem and one Asterisk after prem which will look like “*Prem*” and the search option will give me the list of all companies which has Prem in the company name.
+Suppose you are working on the sales data where you have the customer name, address, and sales amount, as given in the screenshot below.
+In the customer list, you have different companies of the parent company, “prem enterprise”.
+So if I need to filter all the companies of Prem in the customer name, I will just filter with one Asterisk behind Prem and one Asterisk after Prem, which will look like “*Prem*” and the search option will give me the list of all companies which has Prem in the company name.

-Follow the below steps to search and filter the companies which have “Prem” in its name.
+Follow the steps below to search and filter the companies with “Prem” in their name.

 - Go to the Data tab in Excel.